How to See the Garden of Morning Calm Lighting Festival in Winter 2025 / 2026

-Holiday festivals can be found all over Korea in winter, but the Garden of Morning Calm Lighting Festival is definitely one of the biggest and best.
-If you live in or near Seoul, this is the lighting festival you NEED to see.
+Holiday festivals can be found all over Korea, but the Garden of Morning Calm Lighting Festival in winter is definitely one of the biggest and brightest.
+If you’re visiting South Korea at this time, this lighting festival is well worth your time and effort.

 The Garden of Morning Calm Lighting Festival is sure to brighten a cold, winter night in Korea